 5 Tips to Avoid Seasonal Affective Disorder (SAD)

-As the weather gets colder and the days grow shorter, many people suffer from Seasonal Affective Disorder (SAD).
+As the weather gets colder and the days grow shorter, many people suffer from seasonal affective disorder (SAD).
 Here are a few tips to combat the “seasonal blues” and keep your mental health on track.

 With the weather getting colder and the days shorter, many people start to feel down or experience the "seasonal blues."
-Seasonal Affective Disorder, also known as SAD, is a type of depression that comes and goes with changes in seasons.
+Seasonal affective disorder, also known as SAD, is a type of depression that comes and goes with changes in seasons.
 Most people with SAD have symptoms that start in the late fall and go away in the spring and summer (though some do experience SAD in the summer).
 It’s more common in people who live far north or south of the equator.
 That puts us in New England at higher risk.

 The National Institute of Mental Health says signs of SAD may include: